 What other tests might I have along with this test?

 The healthcare provider may also order these other tests to learn more about your

 Activated partial thromboplastin time (APTT) test.
 This test identifies clotting problems for factor IX, as well as other clotting substances.

 Prothrombin time (PT) test.
 This test also identifies clotting problems for factor IX, as well as other clotting

 Complete blood count (CBC).
 This test measures the number, size, and quality of blood cells.

 Fibrinogen test.
 This test finds out the level of fibrinogen, a protein that helps blood to clot.

 Clotting factor tests.
 These tests find out whether you have a bleeding disorder and how severe it is.
 A

-person without a bleeding disorder has healthy clotting in 50% to 100% of his or her
+person without a bleeding disorder has healthy clotting in 50% to 100% of their blood